CcFix/ccfix.com.au/content/iphone/iphone-battery-repair.md

 ### How do I know if my iPhone battery needs replacement?
 Common signs include rapid battery drain, unexpected shutdowns, and the battery not holding a charge.
 If you experience any of these issues, it’s time to get your battery checked.

+### What does it mean if my battery health is below 80%?
+A battery health below 80% indicates that your battery’s capacity has significantly degraded, and you should consider a replacement.

+### How to Check iPhone Battery Health?
+ - Open the Settings App

+ - Tap the Settings icon on your iPhone’s home screen.
+  - Navigate to Battery

+ - Scroll down and tap on Battery.
+  - Check Battery Health

+- In the Battery settings, tap on Battery Health.

+Here, you will see information about your battery's Maximum Capacity and Peak Performance Capability.

 ## Conclusion